nasoviva/Task-Management-Application/README.md

 - Create user guide/documentation
 - Multi-language support

-## License

-This project is created for assessment purposes.

 ## Contributing

 This is an assessment project.
 For questions or issues, please contact the repository owner.